Ahmad-Wahid/freelancing/sql_syntax_validator/Readme.md

 1. First change the directory to `sql_syntax_validator`.
 2. Update the `config.ini` file.
-3. Then requirements using the following command.
+3. Then install requirements using the following command.

     ```python
     pip install requirements.txt